henrylei2000/henrylei2000.github.io/index.md

 - _Did trading with China make the US cleaner?_

 ## INTERESTS
-- NCAA Golf
 - 8-time nationwide junior golf champion in Canada
+- NCAA golf
-- Varsity Debate
+- varsity debate
-- Concert Pianist
+- concert pianist
+- certified autism tutor for children
-- The youngest 2 Dan Go player in Beijing at 6
+- the youngest 2 Dan go player in Beijing at 6